Summer Camps

 Free The camp will cover practical engineering topics, including 3D printing, renewable energy, bridge/road designing, virtual reality and electric cars.
 Students will gain hands-on experience building a basal wood bridge, cardboard wind tunnel and EV go-cart.

-Quest for Quantum Summer Camp (Register Now!)
+Quest for Quantum Summer Camp (Camp Full!)

-July 20 to 24, 2026 | Middle and high school students
+July 20 to 24, 2026 | high school students

 Free In this hands-on five-day camp, high school students explore the genuinely strange world of quantum mechanics — through games, live demos, art projects, simulations and outdoor activities.
 No math required.